MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 </div>
 <br>

-The table above summarizes who owns what data during evolution of the workflow.
+The table above summarizes who owns which data throughout the progression of the workflow.

 ## Associated CX-Standards